 The entrance to the trail is after the CYTA (telecommunications agency) building to the left.
-Atalanti is one of the few trails in Cyprus with accurate and frequent signs—not that it’s complicated to follow anyway.
-The trail goes around the peak of Mount Olympus (1952m, the highest on the island) following a clockwise direction through a forest of pines, cedars and junipers.
+Atalanti is one of the few trails in Cyprus with accurate and frequent signage—not that it’s complicated to follow anyway.
+The trail goes around the summit of Olympus — which at 1952m, is the highest on the island and shouldn’t be confused with mount Olympus in Greece — following a clockwise direction through a forest of pines, cedars, and junipers.
 Among them the eternal Troodos juniper (Juniperus foeditissima) which the locals call “invisibles”.
 Some of these trees are more than 500 years old.

 Somewhere around the 3rd kilometer is a stone water tap but I would advise to carry your water from the beginning anyway.
 The route continues east for a bit more before turning north.
 The next point of interest is Hadjipavlou chromite mine which used to work in the fifties and early eighties.
 Chromite is the ore from which chromium is extracted and has various uses, the production of alloy metals being one.
 The mine’s half collapsed entrance is next to the trail and in case it’s not obvious already, it’s not safe to go in there.

 Continuing on the trail, we kept admiring the views to Troodos towards Pafos, the most isolated and wild part of the mountain line.
 One interesting feature of trails in Cyprus is that the forestry department places small tags along the trail next to several flora and rocks, with their name and some useful information about them.